- College Requirements

 Courses may be taken online.

-Proficiency at the college algebra level must be demonstrated either by a placement exam or through course work.
-If MATH 103 College Algebra and Trigonometry is taken, only 2 cr hrs can be counted toward this requirement.
+If MATH 103 is taken, only 2 hours can be counted toward this requirement.

 This document represents a sample 4-year plan for degree completion with this major.
 Actual course selection and sequence may vary and should be discussed individually with your college or department academic advisor.
 Advisors also can help you plan other experiences to enrich your undergraduate education such as internships, education abroad, undergraduate research, learning communities, and service learning and community-based learning.